Onboarding: New employee behaviors

-New employee behaviors refers to the process of encouraging and identifying behaviors that are viewed as beneficial to company culture and the onboarding process.
+New employee behaviors refer to the process of encouraging and identifying behaviors that are viewed as beneficial to company culture and the onboarding process.

 Two examples of these behaviors are building relationships and seeking information and feedback.

 Information seeking occurs when new employees ask questions of their co-workers and superiors in an effort to learn about their new job and the company's norms, expectations, procedures, and policies.
 This is viewed as beneficial throughout the onboarding process and beyond into the characteristics of a functional employee more generally.

-Feedback seeking is similar to information seeking, but refers to new employee efforts to gauge how to behave in their new organization.
+Feedback seeking is similar to information seeking but refers to new employee efforts to gauge how to behave in their new organization.
 A new employee may ask co-workers or superiors for feedback on how well he or she is performing certain job tasks or whether certain behaviors are appropriate in the social and political context of the organization.
 In seeking constructive criticism about their actions, new employees learn what kinds of behaviors are expected, accepted, or frowned upon within the company or work group.
 Instances of feedback inquiry vary across cultural contexts such that individuals high in self-assertiveness and cultures low in power distance report more feedback seeking than newcomers in cultures where self-assertiveness is low and power distance is high.

 Also called networking, relationship building involves an employee's efforts to develop camaraderie with co-workers and even supervisors.
 This can be achieved informally through simply talking to their new peers during a coffee break or through more formal means such as taking part in pre-arranged company events.

 Employee and supervisor relationships

 Positive communication and relationships between employees and supervisors is important for worker morale.
 The way in which a message is delivered affects how supervisors develop relationships and feelings about employees.
 When developing a relationship evaluating personal reputation, delivery style, and message content all played important factors in the perceptions between supervisors and employees.
-Yet, when supervisors were assessing work competence they primarily focused on the content of what they were discussing or the message.
+Yet, when supervisors were assessing work competence, they primarily focused on the content of what they were discussing or the message.
 Creating interpersonal, professional relationships between employees and supervisors in organizations helps foster productive working relationships.